 With regular medication and a sensible lifestyle there is a 70% chance of gaining seizure control.

-VNS uses a pacemaker-like device to periodically stimulate the left vagus nerve in the neck to reduce the frequency and intensity of seizures.
+VNS uses a pacemaker-like device to stimulate the left vagus nerve in the neck to reduce the frequency and intensity of seizures.

 Dietary Therapies – Ketogenic and Modified Atkins Diet

 DBS uses a pacemaker-like device connected to electrodes implanted in the brain.
 This sends a pulse stimulus to help manage seizures.
-This treatment is not yet available in Australia.